awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

  };
 ```

 In this case, Amazon S3 uses the AWS managed key\.
 For more information, see [Protecting data using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
-You can optionally create your own symmetric customer managed key and specify that in the request\.
+You can optionally create your own symmetric encryption customer managed key and specify that in the request\.

 ```
 PutObjectRequest putRequest1 = new PutObjectRequest